AdobeDocs/experience-manager-65-lts.en/help/sites-developing/page-templates-editable.md

 >[!CAUTION]
 >
 >The template types have to respect the correct folder structure (that is, `/settings/wcm/...`), otherwise the template types are not found.

-### Template Type and Mobile Device Groups {#template-type-and-mobile-device-groups-br}

-The [device groups](/help/sites-developing/mobile.md#device-groups) used for an editable template (set as relative path of the property `cq:deviceGroups`) define which mobile devices are available as emulators in the [layout mode](/help/sites-authoring/responsive-layout.md) of page authoring.
-This value can be set in two places:

-* On the editable template type
-* On the editable template

-When creating an editable template, the value is copied from the template type to the individual template.
-If the value is not set on the type, it can be set on the template.
-Once a template is created, there is no inheritance from the type to the template.

->[!CAUTION]
->
->The value of `cq:deviceGroups` must be set as a relative path such as `mobile/groups/responsive` and not as an absolute path such as `/etc/mobile/groups/responsive`.

->[!NOTE]
->
->With [static templates](/help/sites-developing/page-templates-static.md), the value of `cq:deviceGroups` could be set at the root of the site.
->
->With editable templates, this value is now stored at the template level and is not supported at the page root level.

 ### Creating Template Types {#creating-template-types}